 Additionally, there are no adjustments in dose for size or age of your dog.
 Your 10 pound Miniature Schnauzer receives the same size vaccine as your 150-pound Rottweiler.
 Your 10-pound house cat gets the same amount as a 400-pound lion.
 All of these vaccines are overwhelming your pet’s immune system, and vaccine reactions are at an all-time high.
 A study of more than 2,000 cats and dogs in the United Kingdom by Canine Health Concern showed a 1 in 10 risk of adverse reactions from vaccines.
 This contradicts what the vaccine manufacturers report for rates of adverse reactions, which is “less than 15 adverse reactions in 100,000 animals vaccinated” (0.015 percent).
 Additionally, adverse reactions of small breeds are 10 times higher than large breeds, suggesting standard vaccine doses are too high for smaller animals.

 As in humans, one of the reasons why dogs and cats need vaccine protection at all is that they aren’t eating an ideal diet.
-The better your pet’s nutrition is, the healthier his immune system will be, and better able to fend off pathogens.
+The better your pet’s nutrition is, the healthier the immune system will be, and the better it will be able to fend off pathogens.
 A few bold veterinarians have paved the way for ending over vaccination.
 Dr. Jean Dodd is considered one of the foremost experts in pet health care.
-Dr. Dodd’s primary focus is vaccination protocols, in addition to thyroid issues and nutrition.
-She has posted a new 2014 vaccination schedule which many Veterinarian Schools in the United States are now recommending.
+One of Dr. Dodd’s primary focus is vaccination protocols, in addition to thyroid issues and nutrition.
+She has posted a new 2018 vaccination schedule which some Veterinarian Schools in the United States are now recommending.
 Unfortunately, the word has not yet reached many vets in Texas.

 We have always had it in our contract that you do not give the Corona Virus vaccine or the Leptospirosis vaccine because of the potential health risks to teacup and toys which we and other breeders have seen.
 The new vaccine recommendation are to NOT give the Corona or Lepto virus vaccine to any dog, and goes a step further to recommend that the Lyme, Giardia, and Adenovirus vaccine also not be given for the following reasons;

-If a vet were going to give Distemper Adenovirus and Parvo, it would be called a 5 way or a 5&1.
+If a vet were going to give Distemper, Adenovirus, Hepatitis & Parvo, it would be called a 5 way or a 5&1.
 If they were going to give Corona Virus, as well, it would be called 5&1 CV.
 If they were going to give Lepto Virus, then it would be called a 5&1 L. If they were going to give all of them in the same vaccine, it would be called a 7 way or a 7&1.
 None of these are now recommended.
 The recommended vaccine for all dogs is the Puppy Vaccine, which contains only Distemper and Parvo.
+It is difficult to find, but the second best would be to give the 5&1 vaccine.
+The 5&1 vaccine is the most common in Texas.
+It does void my health guarantee if you allow your vet to give Corona Virus or Leptovirus.

 We are now suggesting to our new owners that they remember to ask for the Puppy Vaccine, and take our medical form with them so the vet can see the label from the vaccine that we gave, which is proof to the vet that the vaccination was actually administered.
 If you cannot find a vet that administers the Puppy Vaccine, then please be sure your vet only administers the 5&1 PLAIN.
-If your puppy is a Teacup, you should wait 4 weeks in between shots, to give the immune system more time to recover.
+All pups should wait 4 weeks in between shots, to give the immune system time to recover.
 You may want to google “Holistic Veterinarian” in your area, as most of them are familiar with the new vaccine protocol.
-There is a vet in San Antonio, Dr. Maria Williams, (210-641-4447) 8607 Wurzbach, who has Puppy Vaccine (DPv).

 Because a dog’s immune system is mature at 6 months, they now say the one year booster shot produces immunity for the life of the pet.
-If another vaccine is given the second year, the antibodies from the first booster are neutralized by the antigens of the second vaccine, and there is little or no affect.
-So not only are annual boosters for parvo and distemper unnecessary, they subject the pet to potential risks of allergic reactions and anemia.
 If you think about it, once you receive childhood immunizations, they are good for life.
 Why would it be any different for your pet?
 They now suspect that many diseases such as thyroid, epilepsy, liver failure, diabetes, arthritis, allergies, autoimmune diseases, & cancers are linked to over vaccinating.

 The decision by some vets to come forward with the truth about pet vaccines is a positive step toward changing our animal health care system.
 Veterinary vaccines are one more unfortunate example of the corporate greed that permeates the pharmaceutical industry.